Hazellrigg History, Family Crest & Coats of Arms

 But by the late 15th century, some of the family were found at Humberstone in Leicestershire.
 "The manor [of Humberstone] was granted by the Conqueror to Hugh de Grentemaisnel, and was held as part of the honour of Leicester, in 1474, by Sir William Haselrigge."

 Early History of the Hazellrigg family

-Another 111 words (8 lines of text) covering the years 162 and 1622 are included under the topic Early Hazellrigg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hazellrigg research.
+Another 56 words (4 lines of text) covering the years 1622, 1629, 1632 and 1661 are included under the topic Early Hazellrigg History in all our PDF Extended History products and printed products wherever possible.

 Hazellrigg Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hazellrigg family name include Haselrigg, Haselrigge, Hasselrigg, Hasselrigge, Haslerigg, Haslerigge, Hazelrigg, Hazelrigge, Hazellrigg, Hazlerigg, Hazlerigge, Hazelrig and many more.

 Distinguished members of the family include Sir Arthur Haselrig or Hesilrige (d.
 1661), statesman, was eldest son of Sir Thomas Hesilrige, bart., of Noseley, Leicestershire, and Frances, daughter of William Gorges of Alderton, Northamptonshire.
 "His father died in 1629, and...